K4ySuh/Kali-AutoBSPWM/README.md

 # State>
-The project is not being actively maintained bassically because I have it set on all my environments, it will be updated once I need to reinstall any of my Kali VMs :D
+The project is not being actively maintained bassically because I have it set on all my environments and I'm working on other private projects, it will be updated once I need to reinstall any of my Kali VMs :D

 ## New update
 ![Image_7](assets/update.png)